nicolaswilde/thread-block-scheduling/README.md

 - select `Instance image` -> `Official image` -> `PyTorch 1.12.0` -> `Python 3.8` -> `Cuda 11.3`
 - then you can access the GPU server through ssh.

-CUDA 11.3 is already install on the GPU servers, but you still need to install nsight system:
+CUDA 11.3 is already installed on the GPU servers, but you still need to install nsight system:

 - download the nsight system installation package from https://developer.nvidia.com/downloads/assets/tools/secure/nsight-systems/2023_2/nsightsystems-linux-cli-public-2023.2.1.122-3259852.deb/ to your local computer
 - if the above link is not valid (version updated), you can click `download` on https://developer.nvidia.com/nsight-systems/get-started to download the installation package (Linux CLI only .deb Installer) to your local computer